CAB Logo - Adviceguide home page link

 The procedure

-Appealing to the Valuation Office
+Appealing to the valuation office

 Properties can only be put in a different band under certain circumstances, for example, if something has happened to reduce the value of the property significantly.

-Appealing to the local authority
+Appealing to the local council

 The Valuation Tribunal

-In all cases, the Valuation Tribunal will consider all the information about the particular case and will decide what should happen.
+In all cases the valuation tribunal will consider all the information about the particular case and will decide what should happen.
 They may decide on the basis of written representations or may call everyone involved to a meeting to hear their evidence.